This page provides information about the Environment Act 1986.

-The Environment Act 1986 established the Ministry for the Environment and the Office of the Parliamentary Commissioner for the Environment.
-The Commissioner is an officer of Parliament appointed for a five-year term to provide an independent check on the system of environmental management and the performance of public authorities on environmental matters.
+The Environment Act 1986 established the Ministry for the Environment and the Office of the Parliamentary Commissioner for the Environment (Commissioner).
+The Commissioner is an officer of Parliament appointed by the Governor-General on the recommendation of the House of Representatives for a five-year term.
+The Commissioner provides an independent check on the system and processes of environmental management and the performance of public authorities on environmental matters.

 The functions of the Ministry for the Environment, as set out in the Environment Act 1986, are to: